Botswana lifts ban on elephant hunting

 It said a cabinet committee review that found that "the number and high levels of human-elephant conflict and the consequent impact on livelihoods was increasing".

-"The general consensus from those consulted was that the hunting ban should be lifted," it added, vowing that hunting would is re-started "in an orderly and ethical manner".
+"The general consensus from those consulted was that the hunting ban should be lifted," it added, vowing that hunting would be re-started "in an orderly and ethical manner".

 Landlocked Botswana has the largest elephant population in Africa, with more than 135,000 roaming freely in its unfenced parks and wide open spaces.

-Some experts say the number of elephants in the country has almost tripled over the last 30 years, and that the population could now over 160,000.
+Some experts say the number of elephants in the country, renowned as a luxury safari destination, has almost tripled over the last 30 years, and that the population could now be over 160,000.

 Farmers struggle to keep elephants out of their fields where they eat crops and can kill people.

-Lifting the hunting ban could be popular with rural voters ahead of an election due in October.
+Lifting the hunting ban could be a popular move with rural voters ahead of an election due in October.

 Many of Botswana's elephants roam across borders into Namibia, Zambia and Zimbabwe.